What is aging on a cellular level?

 Up to 22.5% weight loss at 72 weeks with the highest (15 mg) dose.

-Graph interpretation: The NEJM trial graph shows faster, steeper weight loss with higher-dose retatrutide compared to placebo—surpassing tirzepatide’s trajectory in less time.
+Graph interpretation: The NEJM trial graph shows faster, steeper weight loss with higher-dose reta compared to placebo—surpassing tirz’s trajectory in less time.

 Potential Impact on ADHD